Koenigsegg Jesko: Chassis and suspension

 Unlike its predecessors, the high-downforce Attack variant of the Jesko has Koenigsegg's 'Triplex' dampers at the front and the rear combined with traditional Öhlins dampers.
 A horizontal rear damper prevents the rear from pressing on the ground during hard acceleration.
 The front dampers stabilise the car at high speeds while active rear wheel steering ensures further stability at all performance levels.

-The carbon body tub used in the Jesko is 40 mm longer and 22 mm wider from that of its predecessor in order for more passenger room.
+The carbon body tub used in the Jesko is 40 mm longer and 22 mm wider from that of its predecessor in order to allow for more passenger room.
 The tub has been redesigned and incorporates an aluminium monocoque structure for increased rigidity.

-Wheels, brakes and tires
+Wheels, brakes and tyres

 The car comes standard with forged aluminium centre lock wheels, with diameters of 20 inches at the front and 21 inches at the rear.
 Lighter carbon fibre wheels are available as an option, weighing 5.9 kg at the front and 7.7 kg at the rear.
 The tyres are Michelin Pilot Sport Cup 2's with codes of 265/35 20 for the front and 345/30 21 for the rear.
 Michelin Pilot Sport Cup 2 R tyres dedicated for track driving are also available as an option.
 The braking system uses ventilated carbon-ceramic discs.